 Fall HVAC Maintenance Checklist

 Is your furnace prepared for winter this year?
-Spring and fall are the perfect seasons to tune-up your HVAC equipment as you use your AC and furnace less often during milder weather.
+Spring and fall are the perfect seasons for fall HVAC maintenance as you use your AC and furnace less often during milder weather.

 We recommend scheduling preventative maintenance with a licensed HVAC professional at least twice per year.
 But there are also some measures you can take at home to improve the efficiency and lengthen the lifespan of your HVAC system.